Ange230700/s_b_m_c/docs/career.md

 <!-- docs\career.md -->

-# Career Opportunities at Solange Bernard Platform
+# Career Opportunities at Solange Bernard

 * Implement a talent acquisition feature within the platform
 * Train people in career transition or youth entering the field